Instructor of Social Science

-Research Areas: Social movements, politics and Islam in the global South; Transnational feminism; Immigration and identity (South Asia); Modern day slavery; Radicalization (including online) and political violence (South Asia)
+Research Areas: Social movements; Politics and Islam in the global south; Transnational feminism; Immigration and identity (South Asia); Modern day slavery; Radicalization (including online); Political violence (South Asia)

-Her research focuses on how social dynamics such as political, social movements, sexual harassment, radicalism, modern-day slavery, and South Asian diasporas are impacted by politicized social structures and social relationships.
+Khan’s research focuses on the global South and the Gulf, the politics of feminism and sexual harassment, religious radicalism, modern-day slavery, social movements, and South Asian diasporas.
 Her projects employ qualitative research methods, ethnographic fieldwork, visual anthropology, digital ethnography, and new media technologies.

 Currently, Khan is undertaking an ethnographic and interview-based study of social movements in South Asia titled, “The “third way:” Reimagining power elites, social movements and silent revolutions in postcolonial Pakistan.”
 It explores the rise of Imran Khan and the Pakistan Tehreek-e-Insaf as a social movement, which challenged dynastic party structures and class conflict, by offering a new politics of contention for young people in the country.